sendgrid/docs/source/User_Guide/Transactional_Templates/Using_handlebars.md

 This is an [example receipt template](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates/receipt).

-This reciept template is using these helpers:
+This receipt template is using these helpers:

   - [Substitution](#-Substitution)
   - [Conditional statements](#-Conditional-statements)